 Lisa Bettany, a popular photographer and co-founder of Camera+ app for iOS, has done a comparison of all iPhone models to date (excluding 6 and 6s Plus).
 The camera comparison compares the different generation models in various light conditions, macros and more.

-Lisa used her app Camera+ to compare the camera between 9 iPhone models: iPhone, iPhone 3G, iPhone 3Gs, iPhone 4, iPhone 4s, iPhone 5, iPhone 5s, iPhone 6, and iPhone 6s.
+Lisa used her app Camera+ to compare the camera between 9 iPhone models.
 The cameras were tested for following: macro, backlit, backlit macro, daylight, portrait, sunset, low-light and low-light sunrise.

 Our opinion: iPhone 6s camera is not a major upgrade as evident by the photos and does not seem like one of the features worth upgrading your iPhone for, unless you want 4K video recording.
-If you have an iPhone 6 or iPhone 6 Plus, you are not losing anything on still photography by not upgrading.
+If you have an previous generation model, you are not losing anything on still photography by not upgrading.